cillianodonnell/Gravity/_posts/2017-08-27-final-report.markdown

 [nm use](https://github.com/cillianodonnell/Final-GSOC/blob/coverage-patches/tester/covoar/SymbolSet.cpp#L98)

-* There is also a use of addr2line piped to dos2unix to get find the source lines which match the objdump instruction lines.
+* There is also a use of addr2line piped to dos2unix to find the source lines which match the objdump instruction lines.
+Again we want to limit the use of external tools that are not portable across platforms.

 [addr2line use](https://github.com/cillianodonnell/Final-GSOC/blob/coverage-patches/tester/covoar/DesiredSymbols.cc#L466)